racinmat/julia_benchmarks_playground/readme.md

   52.100 μs (323 allocations: 17.14 KiB)
 ```

-compilation is slower, but runtime is faster.
+compilation is slower, but runtime is faster in 1.6.